xapian/xapian/xapian-core/docs/stemming.rst

                        -ed
                        -ing

-The variable part is the \`ending', or \`suffix'.
-Taking these endings off is called \`suffix stripping' or \`stemming', and the residual part is called the stem.
+The variable part is the `ending`, or `suffix`.
+Taking these endings off is called `suffix stripping` or `stemming`, and the residual part is called the stem.

 Endings